Aishwarya11roy/Budget-App/README.md

 1. User Stories (Required and Optional)
 Required Must-have Stories

-User must be able to view a list of budget categories on the main screen.
+ User must be able to view a list of budget categories on the main screen. -  Completed

-User must be able to add new budget categories with specified budget amounts.
+ User must be able to add new budget categories with specified budget amounts. - In progress

  User must be able to view detailed transactions for each category.

 User must be able to add transactions (expense or income) to each category.

 User must be able to see the remaining budget for each category after transactions are logged.

 User must be able to delete transactions and categories.

 Optional Nice-to-have Stories

 User can receive notifications when nearing budget limits.

 User can view graphical representations of spending habits over time.

 2. Screen Archetypes